-This fall and summer we are pleased to offer leadership, communication, diversity and inclusion, and business management training programs, as well as coaching services, assessments, advisory services, and customized solutions.
+This fall we are pleased to offer training programs on a variety of topics including leadership, communication, diversity and inclusion, and business acumen.
+As always, we also offer coaching services, assessments, advisory services, and customized solutions.

 If your goal is to work smarter, then planning your work day is critical to not just crossing items off your to-do list, but seeing strategic goals and projects through to completion.
 To help you do that, download this fully editable and printable time blocking template.

 Collaboration Among Employees: A Leader’s Guide to Collaboration and Teamwork

 Where we work, when we work, and how we work has radically changed.
 Arguably, this makes it all that much more important for leaders to have, or develop, the skills to lead intact or cross-functional teams.
 In this guide, you'll find the benefits of teamwork and collaboration, the characteristics of high-performing teams, and the team leadership skills needed to succeed.

 Team Alignment Worksheet